fabmoll/MyAnimeList.Wrapper/README.md

 I created a project to unit test the services.
 You need to replace the properties in the *TestSettings* class with your credentials and your API key.

-__Authentication__

-Actually the authentication doesn't work anymore.
-MyAnimeList changed the login page and I don't have the time to maintain the wrapper.

-One thing to do is to review the *GetCookies* method.
-To test if the authentication works, just use the *GetAnimeDetailAsync()* in the *AnimeServiceTest* class.

 __API KEY__

 To receive an API key you need to use the following form : https://atomiconline.wufoo.com/forms/mal-api-usage-notification/